 If you are an advanced technical user and want to create more complex queries, refer to our article on Query Language.

-In the Users tab, search by each user's name or email address and click the checkbox next to a user to add or remove them from the group.
+In the Users tab, search by each user's name or email address and click the circle next to a user to add or remove them from the group.
 Names of included users appear on the right.